KMI Columns

 Keyword search for specific authors and topics.

+8 minute read - What happens after a space prototype returns from orbit?
+Co-Founder & CTO Austin Morris reflects on the journey of REACCH, from a shelved DARPA concept to becoming the first commercial system to repeatedly capture unprepared objects in space aboard the ISS.
 From prototype setbacks and sleepless engineering sprints, to watching SpX-31 carry years of work into orbit, to 172 capture cycles aboard the International Space Station, this is the story behind one of KMI’s most ambitious missions yet.

 3 minute read - Gabby Muehlenbeck stood barefoot on the edge of Black Rocks in Marquette, Michigan, sun-warmed stone beneath her, Lake Superior shimmering below.
 Her heart thumped.
 Tunnel vision.
 Don’t think.
 Just jump.
+So she did.

 5 minute read - KMI and the US Space Force share a common goal: ensuring free access to and use of space for all.
 To meet that mission, debris-causing events must be predicted and avoided.
+Sheena Winder showcases our new role in the SDA TAP Lab where were helping the Department of Defense (DoD) cut through the noise and rapidly identify unknown objects in space in less than a minute.

 8.2 minute read - Fellow xenologists, prep your gear—our next alien expedition awaits!
 What would life look like on a planet with crushing gravity, acidic skies, or methane oceans?
 Preksha Sanjay Madhva breaks down how otherworldly environments could shape life itself—from compact, ground-hugging beasts to floating titans in sulfur clouds.